 After that, you’ll just have to attach the block and screw it in.
 Route the cables and plug them in, and we are good to go.
 The process is almost the same for AMD, it’s just that the mounting kit is a bit different.
 Speaking of which let us quickly talk about compatibility.

 Fortunately, the Pure Loop 240 is compatible with most motherboards out there.
 It supports Intel’s LGA 2066, 2011, 115x, 1200, and AMD’s FM1, AM2/+, AM3/+, and AM4/+ sockets.
 So, if you put a PC together recently, you don’t need to worry about compatibility.
 Just remember that there is no Threadripper support here.

+Testing is the key part for our be quiet!
+Pure Loop 240mm AIO CPU Cooler review.
 Our testing methodology isn’t exactly something out of the ordinary.
 We want to represent how this cooler would perform in real-world scenarios.
-A lot of people these days are using AMD Ryzen processors, and so are we.
+A lot of people these days are using AMD Ryzen APUs and CPUs, and so are we.
 So, most of our testing is done with a Ryzen 5 3600, and the same goes for this review.
 With that said, sometimes Ryzen can be a bit tricky to properly.
 This is mostly because of precision boost overdrive and unpredictable overclocking behaviors.

 For that reason alone, we don’t want to go overboard with the overclocking ordeal.
 The average gamer would not want to overclock their 3600 anyway, as it doesn’t affect gaming for the most part.
 Now, let’s talk about how we do our testing.